n8n-io/n8n-docs/docs/doc2/table-extraction/add-new-table-column.md

 ![](/_images/doc2/image-27-1024x367.png){ loading=lazy }

 In the window that opens, you can specify a name for the column to be generated.
 Furthermore, you can set whether it is an optional or a mandatory field.
-You can also specify whether the column is a field that contains text (column type STRING), that contains numerical values (column type AMOUNT) or that contains a date (column type DATE).
+You can also specify whether the column is a field that contains text (column type STRING), numerical values (column type AMOUNT) or a date (column type DATE).

 ![](/_images/doc2/image-28-1024x692.png){ loading=lazy }